-You can export and import security policy to and from the PCE using the CLI Tool.
-Importing and exporting security policy is particularly useful for moving policy from one PCE to another to avoid recreating policy from scratch on the target PCE.
+Using the CLI Tool, you can export and import security policy to and from the PCE.
+Importing and exporting security policy is particularly useful for moving policy from one PCE to another so you can avoid recreating policy from scratch on the target PCE.
 For example:

-- You can test the policy on a staging PCE and then move it to your production PCE. - You can move the policy from a proof-of-concept PCE deployment to your production PCE.
+- You can test policy on a staging PCE and then move it to your production PCE. - You can move policy from a proof-of-concept PCE deployment to your production PCE.